Last updated 4th March 2019

-The General Data Protection Regulation 2018 (GDPR) comes into effect on 25 May 2018 and will impact on all parishes in relation to the personal data they hold.
+The General Data Protection Regulation 2018 (GDPR) came into effect on 25 May 2018, impacting on all parishes in relation to the personal data they hold.

-This page will be updated as and when more information is available, but we strongly recommend that you begin the process of identifying a Parish Data Officer and carrying out a data audit as soon as is practicable.
+This page is updated periodically with new information, but we strongly recommend that you identify a Parish Data Officer and carrying out a data audit as soon as is practicable if you haven.

-In the meantime read this introductory article on our news pages which is also featured in the March edition of the Diocesan magazine 'The See' sent to most parishes in the Diocese.
+You need to read this introductory article on our news pages which was also featured in the Diocesan magazine 'The See' sent to most parishes in the Diocese.

 A comprehensive suite of GDPR e-learning courses is now available for anyone within the Church of England structure (dioceses, cathedrals, parishes and other CofE organisations).